 What Are The Three Basic Elements Of Cinematography?

-Cinematography is the art and technique of capturing moving images on a film or digital media.
-It includes a variety of techniques such as scene composition, lighting, camera and lens selection, special effect integration, etc. Cinematographers work hand-in-hand with directors to bring their vision to life.
+Cinematography is the art and technique of capturing moving images on film or digital media.
+It includes a variety of techniques, such as scene composition, lighting, camera and lens selection, and special effect integration.
+Cinematographers work hand-in-hand with directors to bring their vision to life.
 They create a visual representation of the story that appeals to the audience’s emotions and imagination.

-In this article, we will look at the three fundamental elements of cinematography that serve as the foundation of this art form.
+In this article, we will examine the three fundamental elements of cinematography that form the foundation of this art form.
 Understanding these elements is essential for anyone looking to learn more about filmmaking and the role of the cinematographer.

 Lighting